24EmilyLogo/quiz_game/README.md

 # quiz_game
-Quiz Game JS Assignment
+WARNING: THIS FILE (README.md) HAS ANSWERS TO THE QUESTIONS Quiz Game JS Assignment
     Questions:
+.
+.
+.

 MOVIES
     1- Which of these songs is Scar's villain song?
         - Be Prepared